Curacao Private Foundation

 Only one director is required to manage a private foundation.
 The foundation charter may provide for multiple directors with a board of directors to manage the foundation by majority vote.

-Usually known as “beneficiaries”, these are the third parties benefitting from the foundation’s ownership or custody of the founder’s assets.
+Usually known as “beneficiaries”, these are the third parties who benefit from the foundation’s ownership or custody of the founder’s assets.
 They can be citizens of any country and reside in other countries.

 If a private foundation chooses to engage in active business enterprises, Curacao enacted tax reform legislation in 2011.
 The new law provides a reduced corporate tax rate of 10% on profits for private foundations and trusts engaging in commercial activities.
 This lower corporate tax rate applies for the first three years and then reverts to the normal corporate tax rate of 22% (for 2017).
 Prior to the three year reduction, a private foundation can elect to cease all commercial activities and revert back to the original 100% tax exemptions.